uoe-agents/IGP2/README.md

 Python 3.8 or later is required.

 ### 2. Installation
 First, clone the repository.
-Then, install with pip.
+Then, install the python package with pip.

 ```
 git clone https://github.com/uoe-agents/GRIT.git